“The gene therapy is a method used to treat genetic disorders by introducing or removing a gene using gene transfer vectors.

 Suicidal gene therapy:

-In some types of disease, it is very necessary to kill the cell, especially in cancer.
+In some types of diseases, it is very necessary to kill the cell, especially in cancer.

-For those type of cells, some of the genes called suicidal genes are introduced to kill the cells.
+For those types of cells, some of the genes called suicidal genes are introduced to kill the cells.

-The vehicles used to introduce the transgene is known as vectors, the utility of the vector depends on the factor enlisted below,
+The vehicles used to introduce the transgene is known as vectors, various criteria to select vector for gene therapy are discussed here.
+The utility of the vector depends on the factor enlisted below,

 - The size of the exogenous gene (transgene)

 - It will induce the host immune response or not

 - The stability and longevity of the transgene